Planetary-Computers/autotab-starter/README.md

 ### Running an automation

 To play an automation you've already created, run `autotab play --agent <agent_name>`.
 Leaving out `--agent <agent_name>` has it default to run `agents/agent.py`.
 This just runs the Python script, so you can set debug as you would any other Python script.
-Often times interactions fail if the Chrome window running the automation isn't focused.
+Often times interactions fail if the Chromium window running the automation isn't focused.
 We are working on a headless version that runs in the cloud which we hope to release soon to address this.

 ## Setup